More adults have died from eating laundry pods than kids

 "Manufacturers of liquid laundry detergent packets are fully committed to reducing accidental access to these products, which are used safely by millions of consumers every day," said the American Cleaning Institute in a statement emailed to NBC News.

-The group says that in 2015 it issued voluntary safety standards for laundry packets which include requiring safety latches on packages, opaque packaging (instead of clear), and adding a bitter film to the outside of packets.
+The group says that in 2015 it participated in the setting of voluntary safety standards for laundry packets which include requiring safety latches on packages, opaque packaging (instead of clear), and adding a bitter film to the outside of packets.

 One brand of laundry detergent packets, Tide Pods, was initially sold in clear, plastic, round containers.
 Their manufacturer, Procter & Gamble, is currently developing harder-to-open packaging and enhanced warning labels.